 - Fuzzy kiwifruits should be peeled before eating.

-- Eat kiwifruits fresh or preserve by canning or drying.
+- Eat kiwifruits fresh or preserve them by canning or drying them.

 - Fully ripe fruit can be frozen in slices for up to six months; thawed slices retain their texture and color but lose some sweetness.

-- Kiwifruit can be blended with bland juices or drink by itself.
-Add fresh kiwi to salads, ice cream, cakes, mix with yogurt, even add to sandwiches; it is too delicate to cook.
+- Kiwifruit can be blended with bland juices or drunk by itself.
+Add fresh kiwi to salads, ice cream, and cakes, mix with yogurt, and even add to sandwiches; it is too delicate to cook.

 - Pick all fruit before frost; if frost is not a danger, fruit can remain on the vine throughout the dormant season.